buildingSMART/IFC4.x-IF/tests/STN01/README.md

 ## Test dataset (input)
->:information_source: *list the input for the test.
-May include a reference IFC file.
-If dataset requires further description use the `README.md` in the Dataset folder of this test*

 This test case utilises the dataset collected in the Dataset folder and summarised in the table below. **For more details on each item see [Dataset description](Dataset/README.md).**